Creative Commons License

 A train that was pulling liquid propane cars derailed in Mansfield on Thursday, Feb.
 5, 2026.
 Credit: Shahrzad Rasekh / CT Mirror

-A train carrying liquid propane cars derailed Thursday morning in Mansfield, causing a shutdown of several roads, a shelter-in-place notice for some residents and a mass emergency response.
+A 43-car train carrying liquid propane cars derailed Thursday morning in Mansfield, causing a shutdown of several roads, a shelter-in-place notice for some residents and a mass emergency response.

-The derailment occurred about 9:05 a.m., and officials quickly closed Route 32 between Route 44E and Route 75.
+The derailment occurred about 9:08 a.m., and officials quickly closed Route 32 between Route 44E and Route 75.
 The road is expected to be closed for some time as emergency response teams work to clean up the accident.

 Six train cars carrying liquified propane derailed Thursday, Feb.
 5, and four landed in a river in Mansfield, officials said.
 Credit: Mark Mirko / CT Public

-The train had 14 cars, six of which, carrying liquid propane, derailed.
-Four of the derailed cars ended up partially in the Willimantic River, according to Mansfield Fire Chief John Roache.
+The train had 43 cars, 13 of which derailed.
+Six containing liquid propane were among the derailed cars, and four of those ended up partially in the Willimantic River, according to state officials.

-“It’s primarily the six cars that we’re really worried about right now, where the … cars that were on their side and off the tracks completely,” Roache said.
+“It’s primarily the six cars that we’re really worried about right now, where the … cars that were on their side and off the tracks completely,” Mansfield Fire Chief John Roache said.

 A DEEP emergency response vehicle en route to the site of a train derailment in Mansfield on Thursday, Feb.
 5, 2026.
 Credit: Shahrzad Rasekh / CT Mirror

 A shelter in place order was issued for residents within a half mile of 1090 Stafford Road for a possible gas leak, but officials said at a noon press conference that they have found no evidence of a leak.
-They plan to continue monitoring it until the site is cleared which could be days.
+They plan to continue monitoring it until the site is cleared, which could be days.

 Because of the remoteness of the area where the train derailed, it will take days to remove them, Roache said.